mr-srivastava/mr-srivastava/README.md

 - 👋 Hi, I’m @mr-srivastava
 - 👀 I’m interested in Web Development and Data Science
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m a Full Stack Developer skilled in ReactJS, NodeJS, MongoDB
 - 💞️ I’m looking to collaborate on Data related Full-stack developement
 - 📫 How to reach me : [LinkedIn](https://www.linkedin.com/in/aadarsh-srivastava-3470b0128/)